SuleimanFarah/sunpy/GSoC-2020---Amogh-Jahagirdar.md

+*   Implementation of cGANs with Multi-Hinge Loss

+### Week 10 (August 3 - August 9)

+*   Training of the cGAN will continue in this week
 *   Write unit tests for the linear model pipeline
 *   Write unit tests for the neural network pipeline

-### Week 10 (August 3 - August 9)

-*   Write integration tests for the project
-*   Complete integration into the official SunPy library

 ### Pull Request 4